MacLotsen/tlw/README.md

 like double, int, string, classes, e.t.c.

 The creation of class concepts is roughly covered in the tests also.
-To execute the tests, simply run `./tlw-tests` in the ouput directory.
+To execute the tests, simply run `./tlw-tests` in the output directory.

 ## Running the benchmarks

-To run the benchmarks go to the output directory and run `./tlw-benchmarks`.
+To run the benchmarks; go to the output directory and run `./tlw-benchmarks`.

 The benchmarks are showing the difference in time between TLW concrete implementations and Lua implementations.